kaish-yo/next-auth-advanced/README.md

 # Deep Dive of Next.js with Auth.js

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-I added Auth.js functionality as its backend and make it adapatable to sign up with OAuth and credential providers.
+I added Auth.js functionality as its backend and make it adapatable to signing up with OAuth and credential providers.

 ## Project Structure